(photo by Jill Porter)

 (Releasing heart shaped balloons at Glenskirlie Castle)There's a nice bit of symbolism in releasing balloons - about the two of you starting your journey together and about everyone's hopes and wishes for you as they each release a balloon.
 This looks lovely on photo of course but there are a couple of practical things you need to bear in mind!
 First of all, check that you have the necessary permission because of the possible hazard for low flying aircraft.
-And also think about the ecological implications too, particularly the possible harm to wildlife.
+And also think carefully about the ecological implications too, particularly the possible harm to wildlife.
 It is possible to buy biodegradable balloons made from natural latex nowadays but apparently these still take quite a long time to break down and are potentially dangerous if accidentally ingested.
 This is definitely something to consider carefully before you make a decision.

 - Jumping over a broom

 There are various stories about the origin of this custom (see the wikipedia entry on this for example) and it has roots in both gypsy and African American cultures.
 It may not be for you, but it can add an interesting (and fun) element to the ceremony.
 The symbolism here is about sweeping away the old and starting a new life together.
 In days gone by couples who wanted to live together but weren't able to legally marry would declare their intention to 'live over the brush' - and once they'd jumped over it, the brush would then be kept in their shared home as a symbol of their union.